giantswarm/docs/src/content/guides/prepare-azure-subscription/index.md

 ---
-title: "Prepare an Azure subscription to run Giant Swarm tenant clusters"
+title: "Prepare an Azure subscription to run Giant Swarm workload clusters"
-description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm tenant clusters."
+description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm workload clusters."
 type: page
 weight: 100
 tags: ["tutorial"]
 user_questions:
   - How do I prepare my Azure subscription for use with Giant Swarm?
   - What do I need to configure in Azure in order to run Giant Swarm clusters?
+aliases:
+  - /guides/prepare-azure-subscription-for-tenant-clusters/
 owner:
   - https://github.com/orgs/giantswarm/teams/team-celestial
 ---

-# Prepare an Azure subscription to run Giant Swarm tenant clusters
+# Prepare an Azure subscription to run Giant Swarm workload clusters

-In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
+In a Giant Swarm installation the workload clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on the customer entities using them.
+For example, it allows the control plane to be running in one Azure subscription, while workload clusters operate in different Azure subscriptions, depending on the customer entities using them.

-Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.
+Giant Swarm operates workload clusters using a service called `azure-operator` which runs on the control plane.

 ## Overview

-In order to run Giant Swarm tenant clusters, an Azure subscription needs the following elements:
+In order to run Giant Swarm workload clusters, an Azure subscription needs the following elements:

-- Role definition: a set of permission to operate tenant clusters in the Azure subscription.
+- Role definition: a set of permission to operate workload clusters in the Azure subscription.
 - Service Principal: an identity (bound to the previously defined Role definition) to access the Azure subscription.

 ## Create Azure role definition and Service Principal

-In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
+In order to perform necessary actions to deploy and maintain workload clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
 Below we detail the steps necessary to set it up.

 ### 1. Prerequisites